easybuilders/easybuild-docs/docs/contributing.md

 # Contributing {: #contributing }

-This documentation explains how you can contribute to EasyBuild, and discusses the review process for contributions.
+This documentation explains how you can contribute to SimpleBuild, and discusses the review process for contributions.

 ## How to contribute {: #contributing_how }